BOB DYLAN'S REMARKS

 but first screamin one last song

-when I spoke of Lee Oswald, I was speakin of the times
+when I spoke of Lee Oswald, I was speakin

 I was not speakin of his deed if it was his deed.